British Rail Class 159: Operations

-Since 2006, the original Class 159 fleet of 22 has been supplemented by eight three-coach 158s (renumbered into the 159/1 series) and 11 two-coach Class 158s.
-The decision to standardise on 158s and 159s allowed the nine Class 170 'Turbostar' units to be transferred to other operators.
-Eight went to First TransPennine Express, with the remaining unit going to Southern for integration into Class 171 Turbostars.
+Since 2006, the original Class 159 fleet of 22 has been supplemented by eight three-coach Class 158s (renumbered into the 159/1 series) and 11 two-coach versions.
+The decision to standardise on 158s and 159s allowed the nine Class 170 Turbostar units to be transferred to other operators: eight went to First TransPennine Express, with the remaining unit going to Southern for integration into Turbostars.

-Routes Served
+Routes served

 These trains serve the following routes: